projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    #.
 For **Physical CPU affinity**, select pCPU ID ``0``, then click **+** and
       select pCPU ID ``1`` to affine the VM to CPU cores 0 and 1.

    #.
+For **Virtio console device**, click **+** to add a device and keep the
+      default options.
+This parameter specifies the console that you will use to log in to the User VM later in this guide.

+   #.
 For **Virtio block device**, click **+** and enter
       ``~/acrn-work/ubuntu-20.04.4-desktop-amd64.iso``.
 This parameter